436F6E6E6F72/Project3/readme.txt

  *  Known bugs / limitations.
  **************************************************************************** */

+The bigger the puzzle and more steps that it takes the longer the algorithm will take to solve it.
+It is only as good as the A* algorithm is.

 /* *****************************************************************************
  *  Describe whatever help (if any) that you received.
 **************************************************************************** */

+The only help I used was from the textbook, documentation for the Algs4 library, and the Wikipedia article on A*.

 /* *****************************************************************************
  *  Describe any serious problems you encountered.
  **************************************************************************** */

+I made some math errors on the Manhattan score and the solvable function.
+This caused some errors and serious slow-downs in my code.

 /* *****************************************************************************
  *  If you worked with a partner, give one